ThanhDat22/UMSL_4760_Project/Project_3/thanh.3/README.md

 5. Handled case where required arguments are missing or incorrect.
 6. Implemented worker wake up using `SIGUSR1`.
 7. Formatted the process table output for readability.
+8. Added message-passing coordination using `msgsnd` and `msgrcv`.
+9. Termination now based on shared clock and message acknowledgment.
+10.
 ### Gaps

 - Limit testing case: the maximum of  -n and -s value is 10 due to limitation of opsys server.